 What is overlaying?

-Overlaying is laying more than a standard amount at a betting exchange.
+Overlaying is laying more than a standard lat stake at a betting exchange.

 By overlaying you win more money at the exchange if your lay bet wins, but make less profit if your back bet wins at the bookmaker.

-Your horse is 6.00 to lay at Smarkets.
+Your horse is 6.0 lay odds at Smarkets.

-If your horse wins: The overlay gives a £1 qualifying loss, but with a £10 free bet to come.
+If your horse wins: The overlay gives £1 qualifying loss, but with £10 free bet to come.

-If your horse loses: there is no free bet due.
+If your horse loses: No free bet is due.
 However, the overlay ensures £0 qualifying loss.
-Your £10.20 lay covered the exchange commission on the winning lay bet.
+Your £10.20 lay covered the exchange commission on your winning lay bet.

-A standard lay would give a qualifying loss.
-So, overlaying is used to eliminate risk when matched betting.
+A standard lay stake would give a qualifying loss.
+Therefore, overlaying is used to eliminate risk when matched betting.

 What is underlaying?

-- If your back bet wins – you get more profit.
+- If your back bet wins – you make more profit.

-- If your back bet loses – your profit is less than a standard matched bet.
+- Back bet loses – your profit is less than a standard matched bet.

 Underlaying a free bet refund offer

-Assuming the £10 free bet is converted in to £8 profit, the risk-free net profit is around £7.
+Assuming your £10 free bet is converted to £8 profit, your overall risk-free profit is £7.

 Underlaying a free bet

-Matched bettors often underlay Stake Not Returned (SNR) free bets.
-Underlaying is a good technique when using free bets at high odds.
+Matched bettors often underlay Stake Not Returned (SNR) free bets used at high odds.

-You are laying less to make extra profit if your high odds selection wins, whilst sacrificing a small portion of your free bet.
+Underlaying will make an extra profit if your high odds selection wins, whilst sacrificing a small portion of your free bet.

 Underlaying for bonus offers

-Another use of underlaying is for bonus rollover offers.
-You would underlay to try to lose your bookmaker balance in to the exchange.
+Underlaying is useful for bonus rollover offers.
+Underlay to try to lose your bookmaker balance to the exchange.

-Otherwise, if the back bet wins there is enough money at the bookie to complete the wagering requirement.
+Otherwise, if your back bet wins, you’ll have enough money at the bookie to complete the wagering.

 Underlaying arbitrage bets

-Underlaying is also useful when matched betting in shops – or sharbing.
+Underlaying is also useful when matched betting in shops.

-Find an arbitrage bet on a shop betting coupon, simply lay your stake plus commission for a risk-free shot at sharbing profit.
+Discover arb bets on shop betting coupons, then lay your stake plus commission.
+This gives a risk-free shot at making profit.

-Check out the sharbing guide for some examples of underlaying.
+See the sharbing guide for examples of underlaying.